Manager

 What are some key skills for a managerial CV?

-Your skills and how you utilise them are certain to distinguish you from other candidates.
+Your skills and how you utilise them are sure to set you apart from other candidates.
 Highlight what makes you unique and use that to inform recruiters that you’re the best person to fill the vacancy.

 Examples of management skills